vuestorefront/magento2/docs/installation-setup/installation.md

 bin/magento setup:static-content:deploy -f
 ```

+For security reasons, Magento 2, by default, allows a maximum GraphQL query complexity of 300 and depth of 20.
+You need to change these values using the [GraphQL CustomConfig module](https://github.com/caravelx/module-graphql-config), which allows configuring these values in the admin panel.

+Vue Storefront requires a higher complexity and depth values to work.

-Then go to the admin panel, find the configuration panel of the `GraphQL CustomConfig` module, and set:
+Go to the admin panel, find the configuration panel of the `GraphQL CustomConfig` module, and set:

 - **complexity** to 1500,
 - **depth** to 20.